I originally did this report for Ari’s Take. Everything is current and has been fact checked by every company.

 Chris at Loudr used to work at iTunes and explained that “there’s no guarantee with Apple.”
 However, CD Baby has proven to Apple that their content is up to Apple standards and they no longer get flagged for review.
 Apple randomly flags releases for review from all the other retailers and if your album gets flagged it can add an extra 16 days to get to iTunes, HOWEVER, any distributor can ask iTunes to expedite it by simply clicking a button on their end.

 The cost to remove your album from all digital retailers.
-No digital distributor charges to takedown your album.
-ReverbNation used to charge for this, but just changed their policy.
+Only Zimbalam charges a takedown fee.

 You know how you can buy some artists’ albums on iTunes for about a month before the release date and then get it at 12:01AM the day it’s released?
 That’s pre-order.
 Some companies offer “instant gratification” song(s) that customers can get the moment they pre-order the album.
 Some also are able to set the pre-order price different than the sale date price (like $7.99 pre-order vs. $9.99 day of).